-Bryce E. Rich is a PhD student in theology at The University of Chicago Divinity School, where his research focuses on the intersection of queer theology and Eastern Orthodoxy.
-He received his Master of Arts in Religion from Lancaster Theological Seminary, in Lancaster, PA, where he founded the LTS Allies.
-His other interests include liturgical theology, theological anthropology, mimetic theory, and the uses of technology in education and worship.
+Bryce E. Rich (Chair) is a PhD student in Theology at The University of Chicago Divinity School, where his research focuses on the intersection of Eastern Orthodoxy and queer theory.
+He received his Master of Arts in Religion from Lancaster Theological Seminary, in Lancaster, PA.
+His other academic interests include liturgical theology, theological anthropology, mimetic theory, and the uses of technology in education and worship.
 Before concentrating on his religious training, Bryce worked for a US nonprofit in Russia, living in Moscow and Siberia.
 His spiritual journey began in the Southern Baptist church, but has included time in the Charismatic, Episcopal and Mennonite traditions, as well as membership with MCC congregations and finally reception into the Eastern Orthodox Church.
 Bryce’s academic website can be found at http://www.brycerich.com.

 The Rev. Dr. Mona West is the Director of MCC’s Office of Formation and Leadership Development.
 Originally ordained in the Southern Baptist denomination in 1987, she transferred her ordination credentials to MCC in 1992.
 Mona holds M.Div. and Ph.D. degrees from Southern Seminary in Louisville, KY.
 She published Take Back the Word: A Queer Reading of the Bible with Pilgrim Press and is one of four editors of The Queer Bible Commentary published by SCM Press in 2006.
 Mona’s website can be found at http://www.monawest.com/.